Chart Color Schemes

 Despite maintaining a low unemployment rate of 3.3%, Yorkeys Knob - Machans Beach has experienced recent job losses, resulting in a below average employment performance ranking when compared nationally

-Yorkeys Knob - Machans Beach has a skilled workforce with well-represented essential services sectors.
-The unemployment rate was 3.3% in June 2025.
+Yorkeys Knob - Machans Beach has a skilled workforce with notable representation in essential services sectors.
+The unemployment rate as of June 2025 is 3.3%.

-There were 3,584 residents employed while the unemployment rate was 0.6% lower than Rest of Qld's rate of 3.9%.
-Workforce participation was similar to Rest of Qld's 59.1%.
+There are 3,584 residents employed, which is 0.6% below the Rest of Qld's rate of 3.9%.
+Workforce participation is similar to Rest of Qld's 59.1%.
 Employment is concentrated in health care & social assistance, construction, and accommodation & food.
-Health care & social assistance has particularly notable concentration at 1.3 times the regional average.
+Health care & social assistance has particularly high employment levels at 1.3 times the regional average.

-Conversely, agriculture, forestry & fishing shows lower representation at 1.1% compared to the regional average of 4.5%.
-The area offers limited local employment opportunities as indicated by Census working population vs resident population data.
+Conversely, agriculture, forestry & fishing shows lower representation at 1.1% versus the regional average of 4.5%.
+The area may offer limited local employment opportunities based on Census working population vs resident population comparison.
 Over the 12 months to June 2025, labour force levels decreased by 1.6%, and employment decreased by 2.3%, causing unemployment to rise by 0.8 percentage points.
-This compares to Rest of Qld where employment grew by 1.8% and labour force expanded by 2.0%.
-State-level data to Sep-25 shows QLD employment contracted by 0.23% (losing 8,070 jobs) with the state unemployment rate at 4.2%, comparing favourably to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 suggest potential future demand within Yorkeys Knob - Machans Beach.
-Five-year projections estimate national employment growth of 6.6% and ten-year projections estimate 13.7%.
-Applying these industry-specific projections to the local employment mix suggests local growth of approximately 6.8%% over five years and 14.0% over ten years, noting that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+This contrasts with Rest of Qld where employment grew by 1.8% and unemployment rose by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Yorkeys Knob - Machans Beach.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to the local employment mix suggests a potential increase of approximately 6.8%% over five years and 14.0% over ten years.

 Frequently Asked Questions - Employment